milquejas/milquejas.github.io/index.md

 title: Home
 ---

-# Welcome to my GitHub site
+# Welcome to my Home site

 "Step into the realm of my creations.
 As a game design student, I've dedicated my time to mastering the fusion of game mechanics and captivating narratives.
 This portfolio is a journey through my works, inspirations, and the universes I've begun to shape.
 Delve in and discover my approach to interactive storytelling."